pip-services/pip-services-docs/content/en/conceptual/terminology/_index.md

         <li>1.
 Each microservice uses its own technology stack independently of other microservices.</li>
         <li>2.
 They are independently deployable.</li>
         <li>3.
 They communicate with each other through REST APIs and messages.</li>
         <li>4.
-They are organized around business capabilities by following the “one service–one function” principle.</li>
+They are organized around business capabilities by following the "one service–one function" principle.</li>
         <li>5.
 Their development is usually managed by a small team of people.</li>
        </ul>
       </td>